On Sketching Trimmed Statistics: Moment for of Top- Frequencies

 Our full algorithm is given in \hyperref[alg:topk]{Ky-Fan-$k$-Norm-Estimator} (Algorithm~\ref{alg:topk}).
 We note that in Line~\ref{line:8}, this is $\Lambda_0$ and not $\Lambda_j$.
 For a contributing level which has fewer than $O(1/\eps^2)$ coordinates, we will need to find all of the coordinates in that level set as opposed to obtaining a subsample of them.
 This means that we need to look at the entire stream instead of the sub-stream.
 It is also the reason that we divide the iterations into two parts $(0, t_0)$ and $(t_0 + 1, t - 1)$.
+We are now ready to prove our \Cref{thm:top_k}. \begin{proof}[Proof of \Cref{thm:top_k}]